As an Amazon affiliate, I earn from qualifying purchases.

 The Cielo Breez Plus from Cielo will let you remotely control any standalone AC as including window, portable, mini-split units.
-Like Sensibo, Breeze requires that you AC has an existing infrared (IR) remote control.
-Oh, and it makes its initial connection through your wifi router so you will need to have existing wifi for setup.
+Like Sensibo, Breeze requires that your AC has an existing infrared (IR) remote control.
+Oh, and it makes its initial connection through your wifi router, so you will need existing wifi for setup.

 Video Review: Cielo Breez Plus

 The company has a nice overview video and covers the general installation process here:

 - On-device controls for local control

 - The app displays a timeline of air conditioning actions

 - Can control AC even without Wi-Fi [after set up is complete].

 - Can set triggers based on temperature or humidity

 - Dedicated support team is available Monday-Friday 9am-9pm EST

 - Requires an existing AC remote for setting up